Grady Jarrett’s new contract is good news for Jarran Reed, not so much for the Seahawks

 But standing right behind Wagner in hopes of an extension is defensive tackle Jarran Reed, who also is entering the final year of his contract, a four-year rookie deal signed in 2016 after he was drafted in the second round out of Alabama.
 The contract is worth $4.8 million, with a base salary of $1.16 million for this season.

-And on Monday came what former NFL agent Joel Corry, who writes about league financial matters for CBSSports.com and other outlets, said is some clarity to Reed’s market value, thanks to a new contract signed by Atlanta’s Grady Jarrett.
+And Monday came what former NFL agent Joel Corry, who writes about league financial matters for CBSSports.com and other outlets, said is some clarity to Reed’s market value, thanks to a new contract signed by Atlanta’s Grady Jarrett.

-Jarrett, whom the Falcons gave a franchise tag last spring, agreed to a four-year deal worth up to $68 million ($17 million per year average) Monday just before the deadline for teams to sign tagged players to long-term contracts.
+Jarrett, whom the Falcons gave a franchise tag last spring, agreed to a four-year deal worth up to $68 million ($17 million a year average) Monday just before the deadline for teams to sign tagged players to long-term contracts.

-“That helps really define the (defensive-tackle) market,’’ Corry said of a contract that makes Jarrett the third-highest-paid defensive tackle in the NFL. behind Aaron Donald of the Los Angeles Rams and Fletcher Cox of Philadelphia.
+“That helps really define the (defensive-tackle) market,’’ Corry said of a contract that makes Jarrett the third-highest-paid defensive tackle in the NFL, behind Aaron Donald of the Los Angeles Rams and Fletcher Cox of Philadelphia.

 Reed is represented by Young Money APAA Sports, headed by rapper Lil Wayne.
 And Corry said if he were Reed’s agent, Jarrett’s deal would be the starting point.